 2022-03-24 I am now working within the laboratory of Dr. Tim Green at Vancouver Island University on a variety of projects related to Pacific oyster and the Yesso scallop.
 More information on the lab can be found here.

 2022-03-01 I have started to support transcriptomics and analytics work in Dr. Ben Koop's laboratory with researchers working on clam gardens on Quadra Island!
 This is very interesting work, check out the latest preprint.

 2022-02-22 Collaborating with the University of British Columbia researchers Dr. Curtis Suttle and Amy Chan to advance population genomic work in the Pacific oyster.
 See the main original result of our work together in 2017 here.

-2022-01-01 The company 'Sutherland Bioinformatics' has now been formed.
-I will be conducting bioinformatic analyses within this company.
+2022-01-01 The company 'Sutherland Bioinformatics' has now been formed!
+I will be conducting bioinformatic and genomic analyses within this company.

 2021 I am now operating as Program Head with Dr. Terry Beacham for the GSI program at the MGL.

 2020-11-06 Alongside exciting projects with Prof. Jonathan Moore, I have now become an adjunct professor at Simon Fraser University.